 The two main types of carpets are loop pile carpets and cut pile carpets.
-With the vast number of carpet styles to choose from, narrowing down your options to either loop or cut pile makes it easier to make a final decision.
+With the vast number of carpet styles to choose from, narrowing down your options to either cut pile or loop pile carpet makes it easier to make a final decision.
 Each type of carpet has pros and cons, which you should consider when deciding on the best choice for your setting and requirements.
 Learn more about Loop Pile vs Cut Pile: Types of carpets here.

 Loop Pile vs Cut Pile: Types of Carpets